-- 1.1.1 The following sections provide a summary of the key planning policies that are relevant to Chapters 7 to 17 in this Environmental Impact Assessment Report (EIAR). - 1.1.2 An assessment of compliance of the proposed scheme in relation to these policies is provided in Appendix A18.2 (Assessment of Development Plan Policy Compliance) and is summarised in Chapter 18 (Policies and Plans). - 1.1.3 Where policies relevant to a chapter have been identified by a previous chapter, the 'Summary of Policy' directs readers to the first reference to avoid repetition of information.
+- 1.1.1 The following sections provide a summary of the key planning policies that are relevant to each topic chapter in the DMRB Stage 2 Environmental Assessment. - 1.1.2 Where policies relevant to a chapter have been identified by a previous chapter, the 'Summary of Policy' will direct readers to the first reference in order to avoid repetition.

-1.2 Chapter 7: Air Quality
+Policy Context for Chapter 9: Air Quality

-- 1.2.1 Key principles of Scottish Planning Policy (Scottish Government 2014) (hereafter referenced as SPP) on air quality are: - supporting delivery of infrastructure, for example transport, education, energy, digital and water; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting climate change mitigation and adaptation. - 1.2.2 SPP states that the relationship between transport and land use has a strong influence on sustainable economic growth, and this should be taken into account when preparing development plans and in development management decisions.
+- 1.1.3 Key principles of SPP (Scottish Government 2014) on air quality are: - supporting delivery of infrastructure, for example transport, education, energy, digital and water; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting climate change mitigation and adaptation. - 1.1.4 SPP states that the relationship between transport and land use has a strong influence on sustainable economic growth, and this should be taken into account when preparing development plans and in development management decisions.
 Policy indicates that a reduction in emissions from transport sources requires more sustainable modes of transport.
-It is suggested that the planning system should support a pattern of development which reduces the need to travel, encourages active travel and facilitates movement by public transport. - 1.2.3 Circulars and Planning Advice Notes (PANs) published by the Scottish Government provide further guidance on specific topics.
+It is suggested that the planning system should support a pattern of development which reduces the need to travel, encourages active travel and facilitates movement by public transport (Scottish Government 2014). - 1.1.5 Circulars, Planning Advice Notes (PANs) and Online Planning Advice published by the Scottish Government provide further guidance on specific topics.
 Documents of relevance to air quality are summarised in Table 1.

+Reference Title Summary of Policy

+National Plann ing Guidance and Advice

-Reference Title Summary of Document PAN 51 (Revised 2006) Planning, Environmental Protection and Regulation (Scottish Executive 2006a) The main function of this PAN is to support the existing policy on the role of the planning system in relation to the environmental protection regimes, including air quality.
+PAN 51(Revised 2006) Planning, Environmental Protection and Regulation The main function of this PAN is to support the existing policy on the role of the planning system in relation to the environmental protection regimes, including air quality.
 PAN 51 summarises the statutory responsibilities of the environmental protection bodies, as well as informing these bodies about the planning system.
 The document also provides information on European and domestic legislation and policy frameworks for ambient air quality.